- Download our Ho Chi Minh City Schools Guide

-Ho Chi Minh City is home to most of the expats living in Vietnam and, as a result of the city’s ever increasing expat population, HCMC has seen a growth in the number of private and international schools.
-These prestigious schools offer an excellent quality of education and state-of-the-art facilities, and are popular with expats as well as wealthy Vietnamese.
+Ho Chi Minh City is home to most of the expats living in Vietnam and, as a result of the city’s ever-increasing expat population, has seen a growth in the number of private and international schools.
+These prestigious schools offer an excellent quality of education and state-of-the-art facilities and are popular with expats as well as wealthy Vietnamese locals.

 Vietnam has a good standard of education with a literacy rate of over 95 percent.
 Academic achievement is something that is highly valued and promoted in Vietnamese society.

 While international schools remain the most popular option for expats moving to Ho Chi Minh City with children, there are some who choose to enrol their child at a good public school in Vietnam to save on the extremely high cost of international school fees.

 Public schools in Ho Chi Minh City

-While the standard of education at public schools in HCMC is generally quite good, expat students may find the teaching methods employed in the Vietnamese public system difficult to adjust to.
+While the standard of education at public schools in Ho Chi Minh City is generally quite good, expat students may find the teaching methods employed in the Vietnamese public system difficult to adjust to.

 Students at public schools in Vietnam are expected to study quietly and passively, which contradicts the more innovative learning methods and active class discussions encouraged in Western culture.
-Vietnamese students are often put under enormous amounts of pressure to perform well academically, by both their families and teachers.
+Vietnamese students are often put under enormous pressure to perform well academically, by both their families and teachers.
 Most children have extra private tuition after school.

 There are, however, a growing number of schools in Ho Chi Minh City that are making a break from traditional Vietnamese methods and offering American-style learning.
 These more modern public schools tend to have extremely long waiting lists.